 As we had written the first two songs our publishers/managers got to hear it, and loved it.
 They said write more, so we wrote 5.
 They said write an album and we wrote 10.
 And everyone was crazy about it.
 Record companies were talked to, hustling and bustling, I was suddenly talking to Marc Geiger on the US west coast about The Marty & Martin tape on my huge mobile phone.

-Of course one of the reasons it didn’t happen as an album or band was that The Church was on the peak of their success and popularity with Starfish and Milky Way still happening.
+Of course one of the reasons it didn’t happen as an album or band was that Marty’s former band was on the peak of their success and popularity with Starfish and Milky Way still happening.
 Marty was busy as it was and American record companies were very protective about their acts, in their case Arista with Mitchell Cohen and above him Clive Davies.
-Apart from the couple of songs that got recorded and released another cool thing was that I wound up playing drums on the great Church-track The Maven on their last Arista album, not bad for a guitarist/singer.
+Apart from the couple of songs that got recorded and released another cool thing was that I wound up playing drums on the great former band track The Maven on their last Arista album, not bad for a guitarist/singer.

 But the songs are great, still, some of them brilliant.
 It was great fun anyway and the best chance to get to know Marty who became a great friend.